 While your customers are united in their channel choice, they’re still divided between the different messaging apps.
 Many even use several.
 That’s why the ideal customer service setup integrates all messaging apps.
 It allows service agents to reply to them from one single interface that’s built for the sole purpose of delivering outstanding service, like Userlike’s Message Center .

-Data privacy-focused messengers are in the mix already.
-But today, the GDPR is prevailing law in the EU and the de-facto international standard to which companies outside of the EU aspire.
+Data privacy-focused are currently going viral every time Big Tech screws up.
+A more sustainable perspective is offered by the fact that the GDPR is prevailing law in the EU and the de-facto international standard to which companies outside of the EU aspire.
 The topic will only get more exposure.

 The chatbot hype peaked in 2017 and was followed by a phase of disillusionment (and some relief).
 Everybody realized that the digital helpers won’t be able to take over entire customer service departments just yet.

 The delusional capabilities chatbots were often imputed with slowly but surely receded.
 Even the most concerned future skeptics now believe that chatbots won’t make conversation like humans anytime soon.
 This new objectivity sharpens the bots’ actual job profile in customer service.

 If you apply Gartner’s “Hype Cycle” to chatbots, you’ll see that they’re now most likely on the “slope of enlightenment.”
 It’s the phase in which we’re beginning to understand a technology’s actual benefits and see real practical applications.
 The two most prominent ones for chatbots to date: